 In reviewing the documents of record, Employee does not offer any statutes, case law, or other regulations to refute Agency's position regarding the principal's authority to utilize discretion in completing an employee's CLDF during the course of the instant RIF.
 In Washington Teachers' Union Local No. 6, Am.
 Fed'n of Teachers, AFL-CIO v.
 Bd. of Educ. of the Dist. of Columbia, 109 F.3d 774 (D.C.
 Cir.
 1997), the D.C.
 Court of Appeals, in evaluating several union arguments concerning a RIF, stated that "school principals have total discretion to rank their teachers" and noted that performance evaluations are "subjective and individualized in nature."
-According to the CLDF, Employee received a total score of eleven and a half (11.5) after all of the factors outlined above were tallied and scored.
-The other employee subject to termination under the RIF received a total of sixty eight (68) points on their CLDF, a score much higher than Employee's.
-Employee has not proffered any evidence to suggest that a reevaluation of his CLDF scores would result in a different outcome.
+According to the CLDF, Employee received a total score of twelve and a half (12.5) points after all of the factors outlined above were tallied and scored.
+The other Early Education teachers in Employee's competitive level who were retained received a total of at least forty-six (46) points on their CLDFs, scores much higher than Employee's.
+Again, Employee has not proffered any evidence to suggest that a re-evaluation of her CLDF scores would result in a different outcome.
 17

-Accordingly, I find that the Principal of Kramer had discretion in completing Employee's CLDF, as he was in the best position to observe and evaluate the criteria enumerated in DCMR §1503.2, supra, when implementing the instant RIF.
-While it is unfortunate that Agency had to release any employee as a result of budgetary constraints, there is nothing within the record would lead the Undersigned to believe that the RIF was conducted unfairly.
+Accordingly, I find that the Principal of Barnard had discretion in completing Employee's CLDF, as he or she was in the best position to observe and evaluate the criteria enumerated in DCMR §1503.2, supra, when implementing the instant RIF.
+While it is unfortunate that Agency had to release any employee as a result of budgetary constraints, there is nothing within the record that would lead the Undersigned to believe that the RIF was conducted unfairly.
 I therefore find that Employee was properly afforded one round of lateral competition as required by D.C.
 Official Code § 1-624.08.